* SEC charges Rio Tinto and top executives with fraud

 The SEC also disclosed that the Australian Securities and Investments Commission was looking into Rio's accounting of the Mozambique assets.

-(£1 = $1.3185) (Additional reporting by James Regan and Jane Wardell in SYDNEY, Eric Walsh in WASHINGTON and Henning Gloystein in SINGAPORE.; Editing by David Gregorio and Christian Schmollinger)
+(£1 = $1.3185) (Additional reporting by Jane Wardell and John Weavers in SYDNEY, Eric Walsh in WASHINGTON and Henning Gloystein in SINGAPORE.
+Writing by Jonathan Barrett.; Editing by David Gregorio and Christian Schmollinger)